csynbiosys/OID_In_Silico_Experiments/README.md

 ```
 This will execute 20 runs of the experiment for each run output files called `FooBar-n.dat` and `FooBar-n.mat`.

-The github commit version used were:
+The github commit versions used were:

 | Branch name |  Version|
 |-------------|---------|